AVDambeck/yabec/booklet/systems/experience.md

 ### Goal
 Achieving a *goal* scores 100 XP per character involved.
 LINK

+Failing to achieve a goal reduces the XP from this session by 100 XP.

 ### Session Report
 Writing a session report awarsds 100 XP to the writer.